 Graduates from this program are well positioned to seek out additional credentialing available through organizations like the Disaster Recovery Institute and the International Association of Emergency Managers, if they choose.
-All students in the program will also receive ICS Canada recognized in-house training in both ICS100 and ICS200.
+Effective April 2021, students are no longer able to access the free online ICS courses through the Government of Alberta.
+Instead, all students in the Disaster and Emergency Management program will be offered the opportunity to access ICS Canada recognized in-house and virtual learning for ICS100 and ICS200 through the Centre for Applied Disaster and Emergency Management (CADEM).
+These are not mandatory for program graduation, but are highly recommended as additional credentials that are often requested by prospective employers.

 Additional credentialed learning